F.4 Student Grievance Procedures

 - A listing of all individuals who witnessed any part of the incident in dispute.

-If the grievance involves a university office or representative acting within their role or duty, the investigator determines the involvement of pertinent supervisors, department chairs and deans in the investigation.
+the grievance involves a university office or representative acting within their role or duty, the investigator determines the involvement of pertinent supervisors, department chairs and deans in the investigation.
 Depending upon the grievance, pertinent data (interviews, etc.) will be gathered by the investigator or the university office involved in the grievance.
 This data is then presented to the department for resolution.
 If the complainant and the respondent do not agree through informal resolution, a formal hearing becomes necessary.
-In a formal hearing, the Office of the Vice President for Student Affairs appoints a panel or administrator to make a recommendation to the cognizant administrator.
-Copies of the detailed protocol may be obtained from the Office of the Vice President for Student Affairs (Student Union 201).
+In a formal hearing, the Office of the Vice Provost for Student Affairs appoints a panel or administrator to make a recommendation to the cognizant administrator.
+Copies of the detailed protocol may be obtained from the Office of the Vice Provost for Student Affairs (Student Union 201).

 If the grievance is based on personal misconduct by a faculty member or other university employee, the investigator gathers pertinent information and presents it to either the Vice Provost for Faculty Affairs (faculty complaint) or the Office of the Senior Vice President for Administration (staff complaint).
-The Office of the Vice President for Student Affairs assists the appropriate office with resolution and the resolution process.
+The Office of the Vice Provost for Student Affairs assists the appropriate office with resolution and the resolution process.

 Revised November 2011.